mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 **Default**: `-`<br/>
 **Context**: server, location

 This directive enables proxying the WebSocket protocol.
 The client must make sure not to use HTTP/2.
-The read and send timeouts are set to 21s.
-Do not use this directive with `origin_read_timeout` or `origin_send_timeout` in the same context.
+The default read and send timeouts are set to 21s and can be changed by the `origin_read_timeout` or `origin_send_timeout` directives.

 ### [`error_page`](http://nginx.org/en/docs/http/ngx_http_core_module.html#error_page)